Rebecca Schulz

 Schulz was a candidate for leader of the United Conservative Party in 2022 following the resignation of Premier Jason Kenney as leader.
 Schulz placed fourth.

 After the leadership race election, Premier Danielle Smith appointed Rebecca Schulz as the Minister of Municipal Affairs, she was sworn in on October 24, 2022.
+Since June 9, 2023, she serves as Alberta's Minister of Environment and Protected Areas.

 Background

 Schulz holds a Master's degree in Communication from Johns Hopkins University and a Bachelor of Arts with Honours in English from the University of Saskatchewan.

-Before serving as an MLA, she worked as an event coordinator at the University of Ottawa-L'Hereux Dubé Social Justice Fund for seven months, a senior communications officer at SaskEnergy, and a media relations officer at the Government of Saskatchewan from 2009 to 2012.
-She also served as a manager of media relations at Saskatchewan Government Insurance from 2012 to 2013, and as Director of Communications at the Ministry of Education in the Government of Saskatchewan.
-Prior to becoming an MLA, she worked as Director of Alumni Marketing and Communications at the University of Calgary.
+Rebecca Schulz first got involved in politics in 2009 when she worked in the Office of the 14th Premier of Saskatchewan, Brad Wall.
+She also worked as an event coordinator at the University of Ottawa - L'Hereux Dubé Social Justice Fund for seven months, a senior communications officer at SaskEnergy, and a media relations officer at the Government of Saskatchewan.
+Then, Rebecca Schulz worked as a manager of media relations at Saskatchewan Government Insurance from 2012 to 2013, and as Director of Communications at the Ministry of Education in the Government of Saskatchewan.
+Just before becoming an MLA, she worked as Director of Alumni Marketing and Communications at the University of Calgary.

-Rebecca Schulz grew in a small town in Saskatchewan.
-She and her husband, Cole moved to Alberta, and they have two young children, William and Lauren.
+Rebecca Schulz was raised in a small town in Saskatchewan.
+She and her husband, Cole moved to Alberta, and they have two young children.

-Political Career
+Political career

+Minister of Children's Services (2019–2022)

-Mrs. Schulz was appointed to the Executive Council of Alberta as the Minister of Children's Services on April 30, 2019, by Alberta Premier Jason Kenney.
+Schulz was appointed to the Executive Council of Alberta as the Minister of Children's Services on April 30, 2019, by Alberta Premier Jason Kenney.